MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 ---
 # required metadata

-title: Dynamics 365 Commerce system requirements for cloud deployments
+title: System requirements for cloud deployments of Dynamics 365 Commerece
 description: This topic lists the system requirements for cloud deployments for the current version of Dynamics 365 Commerce.
 author: jashanno
 manager: AnnBe